 It requires an in-depth analysis of the suppliers’ part to identify the number of items and risk factors associated with storing and shipping the products.
-They have to take care of cleaning and maintenance costs of the items when the items are returned by customers.
+They have to take care of the cleaning and maintenance costs of the items when the items are returned by customers.

 The best way is to keep enough stock as you have no idea about the time period people will rent out a product.
 This doesn’t mean spending unnecessarily on futile items.
 How you buy the most important items and still keep the inventory to a minimum is what decides your success rate.
 You can always purchase more inventory later that’s trending and more profitable.